Malien/issue-viewer/steps-taken.md

 Let's begin by scratching out the design

 I would imagine a command-pallete centric design, ala Spotlight.
-And a 40/60 split column.
+And a 30/70 split column.
 Left side would house the repo info, and a list of issues.
 Right side would display issue discussion.

+This design won't work for mobile.
+But I don't think it has to.

 Let's go:
 - `pnpm install`